 How did it all start?
 How does it work?
 What is a Shriner?
-What kind of organization attracts physicians, lawyers, truck drivers, dentists, contractors, heads of state, movie starts, generals, clergymen and accountants?
+What kind of organization attracts physicians, lawyers, truck drivers, dentists, contractors, heads of state, movie stars, generals, clergymen and accountants?
 Someone might answer, “Oh yeah, Shriners are those guys in parades with the wild costumes and funny little cars.”
 Another might think of circuses and clowns.
 The fellow next to him might interject, “No, Shriners are they guys who wear those funny hats that look like flowerpots and have those big conventions.”
 “I don’t know about all that,” a passerby might add, “But I do know my little girl was born with clubfeet and now they are straight, and she can walk like anyone else, thanks to Shriners Hospitals for Children.”
 “She can walk?” questions still another.
 “I thought the Shriners ran those fantastic burn hospitals.
 I’ve read stories about them saving kids with burns on 90 percent of their bodies.”

 All those people are right.
 Each has experienced an aspect of Shrinedom.
 What they cannot experience, unless they are Shriners, is the camaraderie, deep friendships, good fellowship and great times shared by all Shriners.
 What they may not know is that all Shriners share a Masonic heritage: each is a Master Mason in the Freemasonry Fraternity.

 There are more than 400,000 Shriners now, who gather in Shrine Centers, or chapters, throughout the United States, Canada, Mexico, Puerto Rico, and Panama. there are 22 Shriners Hospitals for Children providing care for orthopedic conditions, burns, spinal cord injuries and cleft lip and palate.
 Shriners Hospitals for Children has cared for more than 1.3 million children–regardless of the families’ ability to pay–since the first Shriners Hospital opened in 1922.

 To learn more of our fraternity and/or our hospitals please visit http://www.shrinershq.org